 What unites the more successful of these publications is the intensity of perspective and impression they reveal to an audience.
-I’d argue, the most affecting recordings offer a focus that lays beyond the everyday listening we experience.
+The most affecting recordings offer a focus that lays beyond the everyday listening we experience.
 They reveal a depth or presence that transforms the moment of recording into something hyperreal, to borrow Baudrillard’s term, that can be meaningfully engaged with by other listeners at a future times and in different places.

 Echoes of Phonography

-It’s easy to forget that the history of sonic reproduction stretches back just over a century and a half.
+It’s easy to forget that the history of sonic reproduction stretches back only just over a century.
 Thomas Edison’s phonograph, the precursor to all modern home playback systems and the first widely available reproduction device, surfaced only in the fading moments of the 19th century.
 Its effect was seminal, affecting the ways we understood listening.
 As Douglas Kahn points out in Noise Water Meat, the phonograph heard everything, it did not participate in the subjective, psychological filtering of our ears.
 This recognition was a crucial awakening and a moment that has shaped subsequent thinking about audition in the 20th and 21st centuries.

 The phonograph’s patent application listed a curious variety of uses, including the recording of the last dying words of family members, but it was to be the reproducibility of music, that would indelibly stain phonography into the fabric of popular culture.
 Not everyone was so wed to the phonograph as just the first musical bootlegging device though.
 The earliest recorded non-anthropic sound came care of a young Ludwig Koch who recorded the Common Sharma, a bird, with his father’s wax cylinder recorder in 1889.
 Koch, still a child at the time, would go on to become one of the earliest wildlife recordists and a highly regarded broadcaster.
 He was also responsible for creating a range of recording techniques that were revolutionary in their day.